-In accordance with the decision made by shareholders on 30 March 2022 we have been chosen to carry out the audit of the Bank's 2022 year and Bank's and Group's 2023 year separate and consolidated financial statements.
-Our appointment to carry out the audit of Bank's and Group's financial statements in accordance with the decision made by shareholders has have been renewed every 2 years and the period of total uninterrupted term of appointment is 4 year.
+In accordance with the decision made by shareholders on 20 March 2024 we have been chosen to carry out the audit of the Bank's and Group's 2024 year separate and consolidated financial statements.
+Our appointment to carry out the audit of Bank's and Group's separate and consolidated financial statements in accordance with the decision made by shareholders has been renewed each year and the period of total uninterrupted appointment is 5 year.

-We confirm that our opinion in the section 'Opinion' is consistent with the additional audit report which we have submitted to the Bank and Group and its audit committee.
+We confirm that our opinion in the section 'Opinion' is consistent with the additional audit report which we have submitted to the Bank and Group and its Audit committee.